 In order for an open-stack system to work smoothly and effectively each user must abide by the basic rules.
 Each person must be individually responsible to see that all library materials taken from the library are checked out properly.

-While all are welcome to use materials in the library, only The Master's College and Seminary students, faculty, staff and those who have obtained a resident library card may check out materials.
-Select the "Visitors" menu option for application information.
+While all are welcome to use materials in the library, only The Master's University and Seminary students, faculty, staff and those who have obtained a resident library card may check out materials.
 All others are permitted to use the library, however, they are not permitted to check out materials or use interlibrary loan privileges.

-The following items are part of the main circulating collection and may be checked out when a valid Master's College ID card is presented to a circulation clerk:
+The following items are part of the main circulating collection and may be checked out when a valid Master's University ID card is presented to a circulation clerk:

 The following items may not be checked out:

-1. Overdue main circulating materials: $0.25 per item, per each day the library is open.
+1. Overdue main circulating materials: $0.25 per item, per day the library is open for the first four weeks, after which, the fine increases to $0.50 per day per item for the next four weeks.

 2. Overdue reserve materials: $1.00 per item, per hour.